LucasVance/intervals-icu-planner/README.md

 -   `target_ctl`: Your ultimate long-term fitness goal.
 -   `target_tsb`: The daily TSB you want to hold during your training block.
 -   `alb_lower_bound`: The "floor" for daily training aggressiveness.
-A value of `-40` means your daily TSS is allowed to be ~47 points higher than your ATL from the previous day.
-A less negative number (e.g., -20) will force a more gradual progression.
-In my experience, -10 is a good starting point.
+A value of `-40` means your daily TSS is allowed to be 40 points higher than your ATL.
+A less negative number (e.g., -10) will force a more gradual progression.
 -   `power_target_pct`: The intensity of the main workout set (e.g., 0.65 = 65% FTP).
 -   `ramp_duration_min` / `ramp_start_pct`: Parameters for the workout's warm-up ramp.
 -   `live_mode`: Should be `true` for the GitHub Action to run for real.